 The fellowship provides extensive training in all aspects of the diagnosis, clinical care and surgical management of vitreoretinal disorders.
 While strong clinical training is the core of the program, clinical or basic science research opportunities are available and strongly encouraged.

 VItreoretinal fellows work directly with the UNC retina faculty mentors.

 Odette M. Houghton, M.D. - Fellowship Program Director

 Vitreoretinal fellows experience balanced and extensive clinical and surgical training.
 In both the first and second years vitreoretinal fellows are fully integrated into all aspects of medical and surgical retina.
 The vitreoretinal fellows spend approximately 2 days in the operating room and 3 days in clinic per week.

-The fellows’ training takes place primarily at the UNC Kittner Eye Center which, starting in August, 2013 will be housed in a new outpatient facility.
+The fellows’ training takes place primarily at the UNC Kittner Eye Center which has been housed in a new outpatient facility since August 2013.